ImperialCollegeLondon/RCDS-comm-line/README.md

         - Click on Colab links below
         - When open, save the notebooks in your drive with "File"->"Save a copy in Drive"
         - Execute the first code cell to download practice data - this has to be done for each notebook, the data does not persist

+1. For practising on the command line, you will need a terminal application that is already installed on a Mac or Linux.
+For Windows, you have several options:
+    - ** Git for Windows ** (relatively easy install, no admin privileges required) https://gitforwindows.org, installation video is available at https://www.youtube.com/watch?v=339AEqk9c-8
+    - ** Windows subsistem for Linux ** (requires admin privileges)(https://www.windowscentral.com/install-windows-subsystem-linux-windows-10

+ ## Using the repository for learning
 1. In the directory "notebooks", there are eight notebooks with video links.
     - **01 - Introduction and setup**
         - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kmichali/GS_comm_line/blob/master/notebooks/01_introduction_and_setup.ipynb)